vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </pre>
 </div>

-Now, we have our dataset indexed and we can start querying our data.
+Now, we have our dataset indexed, and we can start querying our data.

 ## Basic text search query performance
 The following sections uses the Vespa [query api](../reference/query-api-reference.html) and